 Dear Friends,

 Some time back in the HR world, competency assessment was the buzzword, but now it seems that it is losing its charm.
 Frankly speaking, I don't know the reason for its downfall.
-Is it because of the fact that it was just another HR fad or somehow the companies took it wrongly?
-Whatever the reason is, I still feel that it has lots of scope and surely it can improve the performance of the organization if it is taken for developmental purposes rather than using it as a tool for issuing pink slips.
-Would like to know your opinion.
+Is it because it was just another HR fad, or did companies somehow take it wrongly?
+Whatever the reason is, I still feel that it has lots of scope and surely it can improve the performance of the organization if it is used for developmental purposes rather than as a tool for issuing pink slips.
+I would like to know your opinion.

 Regards